 Many people in the town want to change their behaviours but don’t know where to start.
 Running a festival, especially one where the community are actively involved felt like a good way to start that conversation as part of people’s everyday life practices.

 A festival provides low barrier access to information, usually developed in a creative and fun way.
 For some participants it’s an emotional response to the climate crisis, collectively experienced.
 People feel upset about the current situation and overwhelmed by what they can do.
 Participation in this festival gives them agency and, hopefully, removes some of that feeling of hopelessness.

 Sustainability on Sea is developed in a collaborative, non-hierarchical manner.
 It was important that the production of the festival is a cooperative practice.

 In 2019 the programme used the ten simple principles from the One Planet Living Framework to help guide people to the most relevant activities for them.
 Events took place at multiple sites, some outside of the town boundaries.
 The programme shows a wide variety of events and spaces used.

 Transition Town Hastings led on coordination and oversaw several working groups responsible for Marketing, Programming and the creation of a Green Directory.

-The success of the festival is dependant on developing rich and creative relationships with volunteers, groups and local businesses in the town.
+The success of the festival is dependent on developing rich and creative relationships with volunteers, groups and local businesses in the town.